Pi Approximation Day: The Esoteric Secrets of the Number π

-In this photo, I am smoking sheesha in Egypt and wearing my favourite T-shirt.
-The number π on the shirt consists of the first 4,493 digits of the number Pi in the shape of the symbol itself.
-The relationship between and Egypt is not coincidental as many people believe that the design of the Khufu pyramid at Giza shows that Egyptians of the fourth Dynasty knew about , long before any other culture.
-The perimeter of the pyramid divided by its height is approximately 2.
-Whether the designers of the Khufu pyramid knew about is, however, doubtful.
+In the photo below, I am smoking a sheesha pipe in Egypt and wearing my favourite nerdy T-shirt.
+The number π on the shirt consists of the first 4,493 digits of the number Pi in the shape of the Greek letter itself.
+The relationship between π and Egypt is not coincidental as many people believe that the design of the Khufu pyramid at Giza reveals that Egyptians of the fourth Dynasty knew about π, long before any other culture did.

 The Inner Secrets of π?

-The number is an irrational number because it cannot be expressed as a fraction.
-But being a mathematical constant, it is also one of the most rational tools to understand the universe.
-Does the number $\latex pi$ hide an inner meaning?
-In the novel Contact by Carl Sagan, the heroine Ellie discovers a hidden message in the base 11 representation of .
-This is not as miraculous as it sounds as there are an infinite number of decimals, even the complete works of Shakespeare could eventually be found.
-My birthday appears at the 107,070,083rd decimal digit of .
+In the novel Contact by Carl Sagan, the heroine Ellie discovers a hidden message in the base-11 representation of Pi.
+This discovery is not as miraculous as it sounds as there Pi has an infinite number of decimals.
+Even the complete works of Shakespeare could eventually be found inside the digits of Pi.
+My birthday appears at the 107,070,083rd decimal digit of Pi.
+My PIN appears many times in the first million decimals of Pi

-The idea that an irrational number helps us to understand the universe can be a worrying thought to those people that believe that the world is based on an occult principle.
+The idea that an irrational number helps us to understand the universe can be a worrying thought.
 Mathematicians have tried for centuries to square the circle.
-They sought to find a simple logic to construct , but failed.
-Fully understanding requires dealing with infinity.
-What does the fact that we cannot grasp in simple terms tell us about the structure of the universe?
-Is mathematics a human invention, or is it the basic building block of the universe?
+They tried to find a logical to construct Pi using nothing but a ruler and a compass, but they failed miserably.
+Fully understanding Pi requires us to deal with infinity.
+What does the fact that we cannot grasp Pi in simple terms tell us about the structure of the universe?
+Is Pi really a property of the universe, or is it just a construct of our mind?

 Flying back from Egypt, I watched The Oxford Murders.
 In this movie, the question whether mathematics is the underlying truth of the world is discussed between the two main characters.
 Martin, a student, played by Elijah Wood, said: